 And while Slater & Zurz is always here for you when things go wrong, it’s up to you to arm yourselves with the information we provide.

 By compiling this information into one easy-to-find place, we hope you will share it with your children and prevent a potential injury.

-But, if you or your child are bitten or injured by a dog, we can help with that, too.
+But, if you or your child are bitten or injured by a dog, our dog bite attorneys can help with that, too.
 You could be entitled to compensation for your injuries, lost wages, medical bills, and more.

 Slater & Zurz has been helping Ohioans with dog bites and other injuries involving dogs for more than 30 years.